sailpoint-oss/developer.sailpoint.com/products/iiq/docs/identity-iq/plugin-developer-guide/chapter-9/index.md

 # Plugin Installation

 Plugin installation is simple in IdentityIQ 7.1.
-Mavigate to Settings -> Plugins, and then click the 'New' button.
+Navigate to Settings -> Plugins, and then click the 'New' button.

 ![New Plugin Button](../img/new_plugin.png)